 Eat faster.
 I want to wash the dishes.

 Put an egg into your Maggi noodles.
 More nutritious.

-My mum does offer to cook for me quite a bit.
-But when she does, it’s evident in her choice of words that she is an Asian parent overtly keen on watching over their kids, full-fledged adults, like a hawk:
+My mum liked to cook for me at home But when she does, it’s evident in her choice of words that she is an Asian parent overtly keen on watching over their kids, full-fledged adults, like a hawk:

 Do you want to eat the kai lan or the gwei lo broccoli?